dawngraham/timebanks/process_log.md

 - Collect updated directory info regularly to gather new timebank info.
 (Added 2/8/19)
 - Do timeseries analysis once more data is collected.
 (Added 2/8/19)
 - Consider use of active / passive voice in mission statement / notes.
 (Added 2/4/19)
-- Use NLP to take a deeper dive into what requests/offers are exchanged, what goes unmet, and and other patterns.
+- Use NLP to take a deeper dive into what requests/offers are exchanged, what goes unmet, and other patterns.
 (Added 1/21/19)
 - Deeper look at connection with language use, framing, and descriptiveness of mission statements and about pages.
 (Added 1/21/19)
 - There are some timebank "hot spots".
 Should investigate if areas with more in closer proximity also have more activity.
 (Added 1/21/19)
 - Look at demographic info in relation to timebank locations.
 (Added 1/21/19)